souzaitor/RaspberryPi-Access-Control/README.md

 ## 🔵 Roadmap
 - [x] Identify the user by biometrics
-- [ ] Query an HTTP server, via GET method, checking if that user is authorized to access the site
+- [X] Query an HTTP server, via GET method, checking if that user is authorized to access the site
-- [ ] If there is a connection failure when consulting the server, check in a local memory (SD Card) if that user is authorized
 - [x] Trigger a relay, which will be responsible for opening the door
-- [ ] Log access log to a file on memory card
+- [x] Log access to a file in the server
-- [ ] Synchronize date and time with the Internet
-- [ ] Display date and time on a display and message "Access Allowed" or "Access Denied"
+- [x] Display "Access Allowed" or "Access Denied"
-- [x] Beep when releasing access (BEEP)
+- [x] Beep when releasing access

 ## 🔵 Authors